allista/GetIsolationSource/README.md

-**GetIsolationSources** is a small command line utility written in Python that generates distribution of isolation sources given fasta files containing GenBank IDs in sequence descriptions.
+**GetIsolationSources** is a small command line utility that, given fasta files containing GenBank IDs in sequence descriptions, generates a per sequence list of isolation sources and their distribution (i.e. number of sequences per isolation source).

 It searches for IDs using regular expressions in accordance with [NCBI specifications](http://www.ncbi.nlm.nih.gov/Sequin/acc.html), so the format of description strings does not matter.

 To obtain needed information it uses automated Entrez queries, so you need a working Internet connection to perform the analysis.
 Queries are made in accordance with NCBI load-balance regulations, therefore processing several thousand records may take several minutes or even longer.

-It is distributed as a source code supporting python setup tools, and as a standalone executables for Windows and Linux operation systems.
+It is distributed as a source code supporting python setup tools.

 **GetIsolationSources uses [BioPython](http://biopython.org/wiki/Main_Page).** So if you're using source code distribution, the latest version of [BioPython](http://biopython.org/wiki/Main_Page) should be installed.